dvdcastro/keystonejs-ng-skeleton/README.md

 # KeystoneJS + AngularJS Skeleton

-This project is intended to show how to build [KeystoneJS](http://keystonejs.com) apps that use [AngularJS](https://angularjs.org) as front-end.
+This project shows how to build [KeystoneJS](https://github.com/keystonejs/keystone) apps that use [AngularJS](https://angularjs.org) as front-end.

 A mobile app can be generated as well, it is built with [Apache Cordova](http://cordova.apache.org/).